 Touring Car Racing (TCR)

-Starting in 2018, the TCR (Touring Car Racing) class will be introduced and run in addition to the two existing Michelin Pilot Challenge classes, Grand Sport (GS) and Street Tuner (ST) .
+Starting in 2018, the TCR (Touring Car Racing) class was introduced and run in addition to the Grand Sport (GS) class.
 All TCR cars are front-wheel drive with four or five doors produced by mainstream automotive manufacturers.
 In the Michelin Pilot Challenge, TCR cars will come from manufacturers with relevance in the North American market which include Audi, Ford, Honda, Alfa Romeo, Kia, Subaru and Volkswagen.
 Through its partnership with WSC, IMSA will use TCR cars fully homologated by WSC in the new Michelin Pilot Challenge class.
 The TCR class is projected to slot in between GS and ST based on its current level of performance.